zschutzman/zschutzman.github.io/index.md

 At Penn, I am affiliated with the [CS Theory Research Group](http://theory.cis.upenn.edu/index.html), the [Warren Center for Network & Data Sciences](http://warrencenter.upenn.edu/), and the [Penn Research in Machine Learning (PRiML)](https://priml.upenn.edu/) group.

-I'm also interested in [gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering), the intentional drawing of district lines to favor some electoral outcome, especially the mathematical and computational aspects of the related problems and I am a research collaborator with the [Metric Geometry and Gerrymandering Group](http://mggg.org) in Boston.
-MGGG is hosting the second annual [Voting Rights Data Institute](http://gerrydata.org) this summer, at which I will be a member of the faculty.
+I'm also interested in [gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering), especially the mathematical and computational aspects of the related problems.
+I am a research collaborator with the [Metric Geometry and Gerrymandering Group](http://mggg.org) in Boston.
+I will be on the faculty for MGGG's second annual [Voting Rights Data Institute](http://gerrydata.org) this summer.

 Before coming to Penn, I was an undergrad at [Colby College](http://colby.edu) in beautiful Waterville, Maine.
 I graduated with a double major in [mathematics](http://colby.edu/math) and [economics](http://colby.edu/econ) and a [computer science](http://colby.edu/cs) minor.